jbaron/cats/README.md

         /path_to_node_webkit/nw ./

 By default the "greeter" project will be loaded.
 In the samples directory there are several other projects you can try out.
 Of course when you open a new project, you can also open a directory that contains your own project.
+When you want to start CATS with a specific project, you can pass the project directory as a command line parameter:

+		/path_to_node_webkit/nw ./ <path_to_project>

 Configuration